Hierarchical Context Alignment with Disentangled Geometric and Temporal Modeling for Semantic Occupancy Prediction: Acknowledgments

-\begin{IEEEbiography}[{ }]{Xin Jin} has been a tenure track Assistant Professor with the Eastern Institute of Technology (EIT), Ningbo, China.
-He is also a Researcher at the Ningbo Institute of Digital Twin.
-He received his Ph.D. degree in Electronic Engineering and Information Science from the University of Science and Technology of China (USTC).
-His research interests include computer vision, intelligent media computing, and deep learning.
-He has over 10 granted patent applications, around 40 publications, and over 3,500 Google citations.
-He is an IEEE member, and reviewer of IEEE Transactions on Image Processing (TIP), IEEE Transactions on Multimedia (TMM), and IEEE Transactions on Circuits and Systems for Video Technology (TCSVT). \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Jiajun Deng} is a research fellow at the University of Adelaide, Australian Institute for Machine Learning.
+He is currently pursuing the Ph.D. degree in Shanghai Jiao Tong University (SJTU) and Eastern Institute of Technology (EIT).
+His research interests include 3D visual perception, robotics, and multi-modality content generation. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Jiajun Deng} is a research fellow at the University of Adelaide, Australian Institute for Machine Learning.
 He received his Ph.D. degree (2021) and a B.E degree (2016) from the department of Electrical Engineering and Information Science at the University of Science and Technology of China.
 He served as a guest editor of the Special Issue “Pre-trained Models for Multi-modality Understanding” of IEEE Transactions on Multimedia, in 2023.
 He also served as the Area Chair for ACM Multimedia, in 2024.
 His research interests include computer vision, multi-modality understanding, and embodied AI. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Yasheng Sun} received the B.E. degree from Nanjing University of Aeronautics and Astronautics, Nanjing, China, in 2017.
 He received the M.E. degree from the School of Mechanical Engineering, Shanghai Jiao Tong University, Shanghai, China, in 2020.
 He received the Ph.D. degree in Computer Science from the School of Computing, Tokyo Institute of Technology, Japan, in 2024.